Snåsa Municipality: General information

-The parish of Snåsa was established as a municipality on 1 January 1838.
-On 1 January 1874, the eastern district of Snåsa (population: 1,015) was separated to form a new, separate municipality of Lierne.
-This left Snåsa with 2,235 residents.
-Snåsa's boundaries have not changed since then.
+The parish of Snåsa was established as a municipality on 1 January 1838 (see formannskapsdistrikt law).
+On 1 January 1874, the eastern district of Snåsa (population: 1,015) was separated to form the new Lierne Municipality.
+This left Snåsa Municipality with 2,235 residents.
+The boundaries of Snåsa Municipality have not changed since then.

 On 1 January 2018, the municipality switched from the old Nord-Trøndelag county to the new Trøndelag county.